eagles-project/mam4xx/docs/development.md

 * The **compute host** is the CPU running the process containing the atmospheric host model and MAM4xx.
-The compute host manages the control flow of the host nmodel and MAM4xx--it can also do numerical calculations, but such calculations can't be done in parallel on the host.
+The compute host manages the control flow of the host model and MAM4xx--it can also do numerical calculations, but such calculations can't be done in parallel on the host.
 * The **compute device** is where numerical calculations are performed in parallel.
 On a node with only CPUs, the role of the compute device is played